jdorn/json-editor/README.md

 JSON Schema Support
 -----------------
-JSON Editor currently only supports a small subset of JSON Schema.
+JSON Editor only supports a subset of the JSON Schema draft specification.

-All of the primitive types except `null` are supported (object, array, string, number, integer, boolean).
+The following schema types are supported:

+*  object
+*  array
+*  string
+*  boolean
+*  number
+*  integer

+Compound types are not supported.

-Only the following JSON schema keywords are supported.
+The following JSON schema keywords are supported.
 All other keywords will be ignored.

 *  id
 *  title